jbobrow/OART-UT18-S21/Projects/Something Strange/Joon/README.md

 ## Game Instructions

-1.set up 7 blinks like this.
+1. set up 7 blinks like this.
-2.double click on the middle blink to start the game 3.when the middle blink is double clicked, it will show colors around the 6 blinks.
-REMEMBER what color was on what blink 4.After 2 second, the colors will disappear and another color will show up in the middle.
+2. double click on the middle blink to start the game
+3. when the middle blink is double clicked, it will show colors around the 6 blinks.
+REMEMBER what color was on what blink
+4. After 2 second, the colors will disappear and another color will show up in the middle.
-5.Find the blink that showed that same color and click on the blink.
+5. Find the blink that showed that same color and click on the blink.
-6.If you get the answer right, the blink will shine green and reset.
+6. If you get the answer right, the blink will shine green and reset.
-7.If you don't get the answer right, the blink will shine red and reset.
+7. If you don't get the answer right, the blink will shine red and reset.
-8.if you take more than 3 second, the stage automatically fails and the game will reset.
+8. if you take more than 3 second, the stage automatically fails and the game will reset.
-9.IMPORTANT RULE : IF THE MIDDLE BLINK DIDN'T SHOW THE COLOR OUT OF THE 6 BLINK, LET IT RESET. (a little rng factor here) 10.time yourself and see how many stage you can pass.
+9. IMPORTANT RULE : IF THE MIDDLE BLINK DIDN'T SHOW THE COLOR OUT OF THE 6 BLINK, LET IT RESET. (a little rng factor here)
+10. time yourself and see how many stage you can pass.
 Correct answer counts as +1 point, a fail counts as -1 point, taking more than 3 second and being reset counts as 0 point.
 ### Setup
 ![image](https://user-images.githubusercontent.com/79310685/114896561-6b029800-9e4b-11eb-8953-1ec34c45b4d6.png)